pgryko/git-commit-summarization-LLM/README.md

 alias glog="git --no-pager log HEAD ^staging"
 ```

+### Web UI Usage

+1. Ensure the Flask server is running (`python git_diff_server.py`)
+2. Navigate to http://localhost:5000 in your browser
+3. Select the LLM you want to use from the options at the top
+4. Click "Generate Commit Message"
+5. View the git diff and the generated commit message in the respective tabs
+6. Use the "Copy" button to copy either the diff or the commit message to your clipboard

 ## How It Works

 1. The script captures the git diff between your current branch and the staging branch
 2. It formats a prompt asking the LLM to create a conventional commit message
 3. The prompt is sent to the respective LLM API
 4. The script displays the generated commit message

+## Project Structure

+- `*.sh` - Shell scripts for different LLM providers
+- `git_diff_ui.html` - Frontend UI for the web interface
+- `git_diff_server.py` - Flask backend server to connect the UI with the shell scripts
+- `requirements.txt` - Python package dependencies

 ## Contributing